Velantra

 This is directly relevant for provincial government procurement requirements and Québec Law 25 compliance.
 No data is routed through US-based infrastructure.

-Infrastructure aligned with Canadian provincial data residency requirements
+Canadian data residency

 We are currently accepting pilot partnership enquiries from government agencies across Canada.
 A briefing covers the platform architecture, the NB pilot results, the registration integration pathway, and deployment economics.
 International enquiries are welcome.